mik-laj/discovery-api/gen_data/release_notes_md/compute_docs_release_notes.md

 URL directly: ` https://cloud.google.com/feeds/compute-engine-release-
 notes.xml `

+##  April 16, 2020

+  * Committed use discount shared billing is now available in **beta** .
+You can share committed use discounts among all your projects that fall under the same billing account.
+For more information, see [ Signing up committed use discounts ](/compute/docs/instances/signing-up-committed-use-discounts) .

 ##  April 15, 2020

   * You can identify VM instances that are not being used with [ idle VM recommendations ](/compute/docs/instances/viewing-and-applying-idle-vm-recommendations) .
 Use these recommendations to reduce unused resources and reduce your compute bill.
 This feature is **Generally available** .